S2.1.1

 | MgO | Mg²⁺, O²⁻ | 212 | 4 | 3795 | higher charges, much higher value |

-A useful investigation is to collect lattice enthalpy and ionic radius data for a series such as the group 1 chlorides, enter them in a spreadsheet, and plot lattice enthalpy against cation radius.
+One useful investigation is to collect lattice enthalpy and ionic radius data for a series such as the group 1 chlorides, put the values into a spreadsheet, and plot lattice enthalpy against cation radius.
 The expected pattern is a decrease in lattice enthalpy down the group as the cation radius increases.
-If charge density is calculated, the same idea appears in a different form: smaller ions with the same charge have higher charge density and stronger attractions.
+Calculating charge density shows the same idea from another angle: smaller ions with the same charge have higher charge density and stronger attractions.

 Volatility is the tendency of a substance to vaporize.
-Ionic compounds are usually non-volatile because many strong electrostatic attractions have to be overcome before ions can separate into the gas phase.
-For the same reason, ionic compounds usually have high melting and boiling points.
+Ionic compounds are usually non-volatile because many strong electrostatic attractions must be overcome before ions can separate into the gas phase.
+The same reasoning explains why ionic compounds usually have high melting and boiling points.

-Here, lattice enthalpy links directly to properties.
-A higher lattice enthalpy usually means stronger ionic bonding and therefore a higher melting point, as long as the bonding type is genuinely comparable.
+This links lattice enthalpy directly to properties.
+A higher lattice enthalpy usually points to stronger ionic bonding and therefore a higher melting point, as long as the bonding type is genuinely comparable.

 Across period 3 metal chlorides, charge alone does not explain the trend in melting points.
-Lattice enthalpies and the bonding continuum both matter.
-Sodium chloride and magnesium chloride are largely ionic, so their strong lattices give relatively high melting points.
-Aluminium chloride has more covalent character, so its melting point is much lower than a purely ionic model would predict.
-It’s a good reminder that models overlap rather than sit in separate boxes.
+Lattice enthalpies matter, and so does the bonding continuum.
+Sodium chloride and magnesium chloride are largely ionic, so their strong lattices give relatively high melting points; aluminium chloride has more covalent character, so its melting point is much lower than a purely ionic model would predict.
+It’s a useful reminder that models overlap rather than sit in separate boxes.

 Melting points of selected period 3 metal chlorides compared with bonding character.